 Apo Island, being a marine sanctuary, is a popular dive spot.
-Perhaps, the island was listed on the 2008 version of Sport Diver Magazine’s top 100 diving spots in the world.
+In fact, the island was listed on the 2008 version of Sport Diver Magazine’s top 100 diving spots in the world.

 Guests spend most of their time exploring the depths of its surrounding waters to meet and greet with its inhabitants.
 Vast coral conglomeration, gentle swimmers, and colorful forage circle its deep.
 The underwater communities thrive as they are protected by the Philippines laws, and of course, with the help of the cooperating island locals.

-Recent studies show that the island is a home to over 650 documented species of fish and over 400 species of corals, making the Island as one of the Philippines mega-diverse locality.
+Recent studies show that the island is a home to over 650 documented species of fish and over 400 species of corals, making the island as one of the Philippines mega-diverse locality.
 Thanks to the efforts of Dr. Angel Alcala of Silliman University Marine Laboratory.
-He did all the dialogues to persuade the locals in order to establish Apo Island as a marine sanctuary way back in the 80s.
+He did all the dialogues that persuade the locals to establish Apo Island as a marine sanctuary way back in the eighties.

-Though the real gem lies down below the surrounding waters of the island, the shallows and the surface views are equally striking and worth exploring.
+Though the real gem lies down below the surrounding waters of the island, the shallows and the surface views are equally stunning and worth exploring.

 If you are not a diver, this travel guide will show you how to make the most of your visit in Apo Island.

 From Manila, take a flight to Dumaguete.
 Both Cebu Pacific and Philippine Airlines fly to Dumaguete thrice or twice daily.
 Flight are also available from Cebu or Davao.

-Walk towards the shore and look for the AMAPOI (Association of Malatapay & Apo Island Pumpboat Operators, Inc.) outpost.
-All boat rides to Apo Island must be booked at the AMAPOI outpost.
+Walk towards the shore, and then look for the AMAPOI (Association of Malatapay & Apo Island Pumpboat Operators, Inc.) outpost.
+All boat rides to Apo Island must be booked at the outpost.

 A boat for 4 person costs around ₱2,000 for round trip, while a boat for 8 individuals costs around ₱3,000 for a two-way trip.
 For solo or couple travelers, you can opt to take for a pay-per-ride outrigger which cost ₱300 per person each way.